top of page

 Eggplant sabich or pita pocket

-When we think of Middle Eastern sandwiches in the form of meat shawarma or falafel sandwiches.
-Stuffed with meat and tahini sauce and vegetables these sandwiches are popular all over the world today.
+When we think of Middle Eastern sandwiches, we think of meat shawarma or falafel sandwiches.
+Stuffed with meat, tahini sauce, and vegetables, these sandwiches are popular worldwide today.

-A sabich is the lesser know cousin. it is always made with eggplant that is roasted or dee p fied and marinated with a number fo spices that vary with the region and the chef's whim.
-This version is absolutely fabulous. the soft eggplant is smothered with a sweet-tangy sauce that pops with flavour.
-The addition of feta, arugula and other toppings make it more like a meal.
-This is a lovely dish for a light lunch or as an appetizer.
+A sabich is the lesser-known cousin.
+It is always made with eggplant that is roasted or deep-fried and marinated with a variety of spices that vary by region and the chef's preference.
+This version is fabulous.
+The soft eggplant is smothered with a sweet-tangy sauce that pops with flavour.
+The addition of feta, arugula and other toppings makes it more like a meal.
+This is a lovely dish for a light lunch or as an appetiser.
 This recipe is also super simple to make.

 V Street is a collection of vegetarian recipes from the famed chefs who created Vedge Restaurant in Philadelphia.
-This is their follow-up cookbook, filled with global vegetarian cuisine done well and done right.
+This is their follow-up cookbook, featuring global vegetarian cuisine done well and right.

 For more recipes from this cookbook, click here.